 Eric Vázquez Sánchez has a BA in Interdisciplinary Studies with a Concentration in Translation and an MA in Translation from the University of Puerto Rico-Río Piedras.
 His current research interests focuses on film, queer ecologies, rituals of mourning, and translation.

 Fan Wang is devoted to the study of Classical Chinese poetry as well as drama and fiction in late imperial China; she has an M.A. in English from the Shanghai International Studies University.
 Comparative Literature at UMass will allow her the opportunity to study literary traditions, both East and West, and to expose the limitations which more conventional reading practices tend to impose.

-Julianne Zala earned a BA in Comparative Literature from Ohio Wesleyan University in May 2018 with a concentration in Arabic Literature.
-She is an alum of the Arabic Summer Institute at University of Texas Austin where she studied Arabic language and culture.
-In her undergraduate years she focused on the Israel/Palestine conflict; at UMass she aims to study Hebrew in order to continue this research.
+Julianne Zala earned a BA in Comparative Literature from Ohio Wesleyan University in May 2017 with a concentration in Arabic Literature.
+She is an alum of the Arabic Summer Institute at The University of Texas Austin where she studied Arabic language and culture.
+Her research interests include: the Israel/Palestine conflict, translation studies, and women and queer issues.